paulross/pymemtrace/docs/source/examples/c_py_mem_trace.rst

 - A *Profiler* that is suitable for logging Python and C code.
   This ignores Python line, opcode and exception events.
   This is supported by the :py:class:`pymemtrace.cPyMemTrace.Profile` class.
-- A *Tracer* that is suitable for logging pure Python code It ignores C call, and return events.
+- A *Tracer* that is suitable for logging pure Python code.
+  It ignores C call, and return events.
   This is supported by the :py:class:`pymemtrace.cPyMemTrace.Trace` class.
 - A *Reference Tracer* tracks every Python allocation and de-allocation.